StephenPhilipOFlynn/project5-mildrew/README.md

 ## Unfixed Bugs
-* I was unable to get the Kaggle API to recognise the root directory in the VS code environment, so the data was manually uploaded.
-* I ran out of time to complete this project, on my next attempt I hope to substantively build a functioning machine learning image classifier.
-* The project was slightly too large (509.8mb) for updated deployment and I did not resolve prior to the deadline.
+* The data was manually uploaded to the VS Code workspace rather than using Kaggle's API.

 ## Deployment
+* The dashboard was first deployed on the 7 April 2024 on Heroku.
+* The dashboard was redeployed on the 11 August 2024 on Heroku.

 ### Heroku

 * The App live link is: https://cherry-leaves-ml-d220bd96c860.herokuapp.com/